pipedreamerai/SheetHappens/README.md

 ### Install (no dev required)

-1. Download the production manifest: [Download `manifest.xml`](https://raw.githubusercontent.com/pipedreamerai/excel_versioning/main/manifest.xml)
+1. Download the production manifest: [Download `manifest.xml`](https://raw.githubusercontent.com/pipedreamerai/SheetHappens/main/manifest.xml)
 2. macOS (Excel Desktop)
    - Copy `manifest.xml` to `~/Library/Containers/com.microsoft.Excel/Data/Documents/wef/` (create the `wef` folder if it doesn’t exist), then restart Excel.
 3. Windows or Excel 365
    - Sideload the add-in (Worked for me on Excel 365 by going to Add-ins -> More Add-ins -> My Add-ins -> Upload My Add-in and then selecting the manifest file)
 4. Open any workbook.
-In the Home tab, you should see the command group “Versioning Tools”.
-Click “Compare Sheets” to open the task pane.
+In the Home tab, you should see the command group “SheetHappens”.
+Click “SheetHappens” to open the task pane.

 Notes

-- The manifest points to a hosted, secure URL (`https://pipedreamerai.github.io/excel_versioning/addin/taskpane.html`).
+- The manifest points to a hosted, secure URL (`https://pipedreamerai.github.io/SheetHappens/addin/taskpane.html`).
 You do not need to run a server.
 - If you previously had Excel open while copying the manifest, fully quit and relaunch Excel.

 ## Using the add-in